nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use Case: Edit grade in CAP5BUDDY**
+**Use Case: Edit assignment in CAP5BUDDY**

   **MSS**
-  1. User requests to show stored grades in CAP5BUDDY.
+  1. User requests to edit an assignment in a module in CAP5BUDDY.
-  2. CAP5BUDDY shows a list of current grades.
+  2. CAP5BUDDY retrieves the module.
+  3. CAP5BUDDY retrieves the assignment requested from the grade tracker in the module.
-  3. User requests to edit grade at a specific index.
+  4. User requests to edit the assignment retrieved.
-  4. CAP5BUDDY saves new grade with previous grades.
+  5. CAP5BUDDY edits the assignment.
+  6. CAP5BUDDY saves the edited assignment in the module.
+  7. CAP5BUDDY displays success message.

      Use case ends.

   **Extensions**

+  * 2a.
+The given module is invalid.

+    * CAP5BUDDY displays an error message.

+      Use case ends.

   * 3a.
-The given grade is invalid.
+The given assignment is invalid.

     * CAP5BUDDY displays an error message.

       Use case ends.

-  * 4a.
-The provided index of the grade is invalid.

-    * CAP5BUDDY displays an error message.

-      Use case resumes at step 2.

   *{More to be added}*

-**Use case: Delete a grade**
+**Use case: Delete an assignment**

    **MSS**
-   1. User requests to show stored grades in CAP5BUDDY.
+   1. User requests to delete an assignment in a module in CAP5BUDDY.
-   2. CAP5BUDDY shows a list of current grades.
+   2. CAP5BUDDY retrieves the module.
-   3. User chooses the grade to be deleted at a specific index.
+   3. CAP5BUDDY retrieves the assignment requested from the grade tracker in the module.
+   4. CAP5BUDDY deletes the assignment.
-   4. CAP5BUDDY deletes the grade from the list.
+   5. CAP5BUDDY updates the grade tracker in the module.
+   4. CAP5BUDDY displays success message.

       Use case ends.

    **Extensions**

    * 3a.
-The provided index of the grade is invalid.
+The provided assignment is invalid.

       * CAP5BUDDY displays an error message.

-          Use case resumes at step 2.
+        Use case ends.

    *{More to be added}*